Pretty¶

 )

-If you already have a Rich console, pprint() and pp() format and print in
+If you already have a Rich console, pprint() and its alias pp() format and

 Formatting Options¶

-The public formatting functions accept these keyword overrides:
+The public helpers accept the same keyword overrides:

 | Keyword | Default | Meaning |